Please see our terms and conditions for full information about our conditions of sale.

-Once you’ve confirmed your order, we’ll ask for a 50% deposit in order to secure your place on the waiting list.
+Once you’ve confirmed your intention to order, we’ll ask for a 50% deposit in order to secure your place on the waiting list.
 This deposit will be non-refundable unless we are unable to make your sword or blade.

 We’ll contact you again a month before work begins with the secondary invoice.
 We won’t start work on your order until both payments have cleared.
 At this point, we will send a document outlining the specs and design concept, and ask you for a final sign-off on the design concept, and get your sword on the bench.

 The final invoice, covering just shipping costs, will be sent once the sword is complete.
 This is to ensure that the parcel’s true dimensions are covered by the payment.